Biblical Witness Fellowship: Beginnings of BWF

 The impetus for the birth of Biblical Witness Fellowship was a human sexuality report accepted by the General Synod in 1977.
 Since that time the BWF has consistently voiced its criticism of UCC statements supporting beliefs and behaviors that reflect the views of the culture rather than the teachings of the Bible.

 Members of the BWF affirm a statement of Christian faith known as the "Dubuque Declaration" (named for the Iowa city and theological seminary where it was drafted), as well as affirming the historic creeds and statements of the Protestant Reformation.
 The movement and its supporters declare that the name reflects its high regard for the authority of Scripture on matters of faith and morals.
 The Dubuque Declaration was drafted in large measure by UCC (Evangelical and Reformed-heritage) theologian Donald Bloesch.

 In 1984, the BWF decided to expand from its original emphasis on protesting national policy stands to offering alternatives to the UCC system for its member congregations, such as support for the training of evangelical (e.g., non-liberal) pastors and endorsement of international mission work, a field in which it criticizes the present Wider Church Ministries of the UCC as having abandoned entirely, or augmented with unacceptable political activity.
 This latter activity comes under the umbrella of the Missions Renewal Network, which connects local congregations with missionaries and mission projects rooted in their common history and tradition.
 The MRN has networked over 100 missionaries with local churches since its creation.

 Organizations founded

 Biblical Witness Fellowship is also a founding member of the Association For Church Renewal, a coalition of the leadership of numerous renewal agitating for change within most "mainline" Protestant denominations; thus, the BWF has similar characteristics to renewal groups in other Protestant denominations such as the Episcopal Church and the Presbyterian Church (USA).
-The Rev. Runnion-Bareford served as President of the Association from 2006 - 2011.
+Runnion-Bareford served as President of the Association from 2006 - 2011.